ChainSafe/game-docs-v2/docs/v2.5/6_signers-and-wallets.md

 using `SavedUserAddress` next time when he starts the game.
 Send null if you want to initiate wallet connection process.

+Note: We know this is not the best cross-platform wallet implementation, but that's the only one available at the moment.
+Don't worry we are already working on a new, better version ;)

 ### WebGLWallet

 Use WebGLWallet if you're targeting WebGL platform.
 When a user first connects his account,